kamiyo/sycpiano/README.md

 PORT=<http production port number>
 FOREST_ENV_SECRET=<secret for using forest admin>
 FOREST_AUTH_SECRET=<secret for auth forest admin>
+GAPI_KEY_SERVER=<from google develoepr console>
+GAPI_KEY_APP=<from google develoepr console>
 ```
-If deploying on heroku, make sure `DB_URL` is set, which contains the above info.

 Then, run:
 ```
 $ yarn run start-prod
 ```

-Make sure: disable happyPack thread pools if you only have one core.
-Because of that, it might be better to directly run npm start or node app.js, after setting the correct environmental variabls.
-Also, make sure that it is not in a subPath, (i.e. project root must be /, not /somePath relative to the domain).
-Change database type to match the server (mddhosting uses MariaDB, heroku uses Postgres).
+Automation on the server is done by [pm2](http://pm2.keymetrics.io/).
+Further, bash scripts for building and running the app are included in `./bin`.

 ## Initializing the database
-sycpiano uses a PostgreSQL database, and connects to it using [sequelize](http://docs.sequelizejs.com/en/v3/).
+The website uses a PostgreSQL database, and connects to it using [sequelize](http://docs.sequelizejs.com/en/v3/).
 Here are the steps for seeding the database:
 * Install PostgreSQL for your OS
 * Using the root user, open up a psql shell.
 On windows, the user's name will be `postgres`.
 On OSX, if you installed postgres through `brew`, then it'll be whatever your root user's name is.
 One way to find out is to do `psql -l` and see who the owner of the `postgres` database is.
 Once you've figured out the root user, run this command: